-(LOCAL) Each library needs to decide whether to extract and convert authority records from the current system or to load I-Share-supplied Library of Congress authority records into the local database.
+(LOCAL) Each library needs to decide whether to extract and convert authority records from the current system in addition to loading I-Share-supplied Library of Congress authority records into the local database.
 There is no charge to the library to load the I-Share-supplied LC authority file(s) into the local database, for either the initial load or ongoing weekly loads.